julian-berks/JBBTEST/README.md

 To tear down the stack
 ======================
-1) run build.sh with the appropriate stack name (e.g. build.sh Dev)
+1) run teardown.sh with the appropriate stack name (e.g. teardown.sh Dev)
 2) Answer yes when prompted.